Middle-of-the-night insomnia: Treatment

 Middle-of-the-night insomnia is often treated with medication, although currently Intermezzo (zolpidem tartrate sublingual tablets) is the only Food and Drug Administration-approved medication specifically for treating MOTN awakening.
+Some studies have shown that zaleplon, which has a short elimination half-life of about 1 hour, may be suitable for middle-of-the-night administration because it does not impair next-day performance.
 Because most medications usually require 6–8 hours of sleep to avoid lingering effects the next day, these are often used every night at bedtime to prevent awakenings.
-Medication may not be prescribed in some cases, especially if the cause turns out to be the patient ingesting too much fluid during the day or just before they go to sleep.

 Sleep restriction therapy and stimulus control therapy as described in insomnia have shown significance in treating middle of night insomnia.

-Some studies have shown that zaleplon, which has a short elimination half-life, may be suitable for middle-of-the-night administration because it does not impair next day performance.

 Prevalence

 Waking up in the middle of the night, or nocturnal awakening, is the most frequently reported insomnia symptom, with approximately 35% of Americans over 18 reporting waking up three or more times per week.
 Of those who experience nocturnal awakenings, 43% report difficulty in resuming sleep after waking, while over 90% report the condition persisting for more than six months.
 Greater than 50% contend with MOTN conditions for more than five years.

-A 2008 "Sleep in America" poll conducted by the National Sleep Foundation found that 42% of respondents awakened during the night at least a few nights a week, and 29% said they woke up too early and couldn’t get back to sleep.
+A 2008 "Sleep in America" poll conducted by the National Sleep Foundation found that 42% of respondents awakened during the night at least a few nights a week, and 29% said they woke up too early and couldn't get back to sleep.
 Other clinical studies have reported between 25% and 35% of people experience nocturnal awakenings at least three nights a week.